speedment/speedment-doc/pages/maven.md

 located in the file `src/main/json/speedment.json`

 The Tool's purpose is basically to maintain this file and to generate code.
-We can do manual changes to the file and the changes will immediately affect the plugins and how the generate code, once the plugin are started.
+We can do manual changes to the file and the changes will immediately affect the plugins and how code is generate, once the plugin are started.

 ## Specifying a Configuration File